jackiwynter/jackiwynter/README.md

 # Introducing Myself 👋

 Hello, I'm Jacki.
-Data Scientist with expertise in machine learning, predictive modeling, and model evaluation.
+Data Scientist with expertise in machine learning, predictive modeling, and model evaluation with a history of Development Studies & management consulting.

 ### Projects